This guide is for developer (“PANDA”) consoles only!

 - Before beginning the guide, you must know the risks of 3DS hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
 They’re rare, but still a possibility so make sure you follow ALL directions EXACTLY.

-- This guide will work on New 3DS, Old 3DS, and 2DS in all regions on on all firmwares (except for Old 3DS JPN due to a missing 0.23.5 firmware pack).
+- This guide will work on New 3DS, Old 3DS, and 2DS in all regions on on all firmware versions

 - If everything goes according to plan, you will lose no data and end up with everything that you started with.